National Alliance (United States): Erich Gliebe

+Shortly after Pierce's death in July 2002, Gliebe was appointed the new Chairman by the Board of Directors.
+He became leader of the group, and continued to lead Resistance Records.
 A series of power struggles began almost immediately after Pierce's death, with high-ranking members either resigning or being fired.
 A boycott of the National Alliance's Resistance Records label resulted in a steep drop-off in generated funds.
-Membership declined after Pierce's death, and after a split in its ranks in 2005, became largely defunct.
+Membership declined after Pierce's death.